Moving bumblebee nests

 - Take the box down, without tipping it over, and keep it on a flat surface until you are ready to move it.

-- Carefully move the box to its new location.
-This should be at least 5 ft. off the ground.
-It should be attached to a surface that is not liable to vibration, as this can disturb the bees.
+- Carefully move the box to its new location which should ideally be within a few feet of the old site or over 1km away - see our nest FAQ for more info.
+It should be at least 5 ft. off the ground and attached to a surface that is not liable to vibration, as this can disturb the bees.

 - Remove the bung the next day, and the bees will leave to explore their new area.
 It is best to leave it until after midday to remove the bung.